ssinghi/jdragdrop/README.md

 This library does not use the jQuery "special events" API.
 It uses only public jQuery functionality like `$.on()` and `$.trigger()` to register and trigger custom drag/drop functionality.
+However there is one exception: this library *does* use the `$(element).data(“events”)` interface which was not officially documented and which was removed in jQuery 1.8.
+Need to investigate the best way to resolve this problem.

 Another major difference is that this library registers far fewer event handlers on the DOM.
 The ThreeDubMedia library registers a set of event